LukeHeuser/notes/SpringBoot.md

 * Internationalization features
 * Integration with Spring AOP (Aspect Orineted Programming)

-NOTE: Application context is the most frequently used Most enterprise applications use application context which is recommended for: web apps, web servises - REST API and micro services.
+NOTE: Application context is the most frequently used.

+Most enterprise applications use application context which is recommended for: web apps, web servises - REST API and micro services.